 At first he didn’t like this job, but later he got used to it.

 b.
-It can also mean “naturally, it goes without saying” or “supposed to” and often used in the structure: 本来+就+verb.
-For example:
+It can also mean “naturally” or “supposed to,” when used in the following structure:

 (Nǐ běnlái jiù yīnggāi jīntiān zuò wán zhèxiē zuòyè.)